cloudeteer/terraform-azurerm-ai-stack/README.md

 ### <a name="input_basename"></a> [basename](#input\_basename)

-Description: The basename of all resources deployed by this module
+Description: The basename of all resources deployed by this module.
+Please use only 28 characters or less.

 Type: `string`